Hero Image

 MASTER OF SOCIAL WORK

-1. Graduate application: Submit a graduate application with a non-refundable fee of $40.
+1. Graduate application: Submit completed application with a non-refundable fee of $40.

 2. Transcripts: Submit official college and university transcripts.

-3. Recommendations: Submit two recommendation forms completed by work supervisors or professors.
+3. Recommendations: Submit two forms completed by work supervisors or professors.

 4. Personal statement: Submit a personal statement describing your motivation for graduate school in social work.